ZiwenZhuang/instinct_onboard/README.md

-# Instinct G1
+# Instinct Onboard

-## Jetson
-The code for running network onboard of Unitree G1's Jetson Orin NX
+This is the onboard code for Project Instinct.
+Dsgiend for supporting the inference of the network on different robot manufacturing platforms.

+***NOTE*** Current projects are only tested on Ubuntu 22.04 and ROS2 Humble with Unitree G1's Jetson Orin NX, 29Dof version.

-### Prerequisites
+## Prerequisites
-- Ubuntu 20.04
+- Ubuntu
-- ROS2 Foxy
+- ROS2
-- unitree_hg ros messages
+- Python
-- unitree_go ros messages (for wireless controller)

-### Installation
+### Installation (Unitree G1 Jetson Orin NX)

 - JetPack
     ```bash
     sudo apt-get update